Tod Goodwin

 Charles R. "Tod" Goodwin (December 5, 1911 – January 7, 1997) was an American athlete who played football collegiately at West Virginia University.
 Playing the position of end, Goodwin spent the 1935 and 1936 season playing professional football for the New York Football Giants.

 Goodwin was the NFL leader in receptions with 26 in 1935, which earned him second-team honors on the 1935 All-Pro Team.

 Biography

 Early years

 Charles R. Goodwin, known to family and friends as "Tod," was born December 5, 1911, in Wheeling, West Virginia.
 He grew up in Bellaire, Ohio, attending Bellaire High School in that city.
+He had over 309 receiving yards and scored 66 points in his high school career.

 College career

 Goodwin played football collegiately at West Virginia University (WVU), where the end gained a reputation both for superlative pass-catching skills and for an exuberant confidence that offended the sensibilities of some traditionalists.
 As a sophomore at WVU, Goodwin's arrogant patter inspired head coach Earle "Greasy" Neale to force him to wear a sign for a week reading "I Am Cocky," in an attempt to shame Goodwin to humility.
 At the end of the week of what was intended as a public humiliation, Goodwin showed up before the team with a new sign that he had made himself, reading simply "I Am Still Cocky."

+While at West Virginia, Goodwin was a three-sport athlete, also starring in basketball and track and field.